Megunticook Lake

 Megunticook Lake is a freshwater lake in Knox County, Maine, spanning portions of the towns of Camden, Hope, and Lincolnville.
 Covering 1,328 acre, it is the largest lake by both area and volume in Knox County.
 The lake has a maximum depth of 64 ft and a mean depth of 23 ft, with a perimeter of approximately 30 mi.

-Etymology

-The name "Megunticook" derives from the Wabanaki Confederacy indigenous peoples who inhabited the region prior to European settlement.
-The term translates to "Great Swells of the Sea," referring to the silhouette of the surrounding Camden Hills.
-The Penobscot Nation called the region Megunticook, meaning "great swells of the sea," referring to the silhouette of the Camden Hills.
+The name "Megunticook" is derived from a Wabanaki word meaning "Great Swells of the Sea."

 Geography and geology

 Megunticook Lake is located in the mid-coast region of Maine, with its eastern shore bordered by the dramatic cliffs of Mount Megunticook.
 The landscape of the Megunticook Watershed was carved by glaciers estimated to be up to a mile thick during the ice age some 25,000 years ago.
 The lake features a small peninsula that extends into the middle of the lake — where you can explore a nature preserve.

 The lake drains into the Megunticook River, which flows through downtown Camden into Penobscot Bay.
 The watershed covers approximately 31 square miles and includes portions of the towns of Camden, Hope, Lincolnville, and Searsmont.
 The headwaters originate in Searsmont and flow through Moody Pond, Levenseller Pond, and Norton Pond before reaching Megunticook Lake.